blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

 ### Using Blankly

-Blankly makes it extremely easy by integrating with our interfaces that run on any exchange.
+Blankly makes it extremely easy to gather data by integrating with our interfaces that run on any exchange.

 <alert type="warning">
     Most recent data will be delayed by 15 minutes with Alpaca if a premium key is not specified in your keys.json.